google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 While the performance gains observed in one particular application are generally useful to report to the larger developer community, it's important to remember that these results are specific to the type of site IOWA is (an event site) and the type of audience IOWA has (mostly developers).

-If you're implementing service worker in your application, it's important that you implement your own measurement strategy, so you can assess your own performance and prevent future regression.
+If you're implementing service worker in your application, it's important that you implement your own measurement strategy so you can assess your own performance and prevent future regression.
 If you do, please share your results so everyone can benefit!

 ---